GIScience/openrouteservice/docs2/technical-details/travel-speeds/index.md

 [surfaces](https://wiki.openstreetmap.org/wiki/Key:surface) of the road.
 If multiple values apply at any point, the lowest value is used.

-The speed limits can be reduced by setting the `maximum_speed` parameter in a [request][apidocs].
+The speed limits can be reduced by setting the `maximum_speed` parameter in a [directions request][apidocs].
-The final [average speed](../../../docs2/api-reference/endpoints/directions/route-attributes.md#avgspeed) can be requested by adding `avgspeed` to the `attributes` parameter.
+The final [average speed](../../api-reference/endpoints/directions/route-attributes.md#avgspeed) can be requested by adding `avgspeed` to the `attributes` parameter.

 ### Driving profiles (car and HGV)
 The base travel speed for any road is based on a cascading assessment:
-1. When an tag explicitly stating the speed limit for a road is present on the way in OSM (`maxspeed` or `maxspeed:forward / maxspeed:backward`), this is used as the base speed.
+1. When a tag explicitly stating the speed limit for a road is present on the way in OSM (`maxspeed` or `maxspeed:forward / maxspeed:backward`), this is used as the base speed.
 2. If the way has a `zone:maxspeed` or `zone:traffic` tag, this is compared to country-specific values in the `max_speeds` array of the [speed value files][svf].
-   An overview can be found in the [country speed table](Country-Speeds).
+   An overview can be found in the [country speed table](country-speeds).
    This value is then used as the base speed.
 3. If neither of the above set a base speed, then the type of way (`highway=` tag) determines the base speed.
 Values are defined in the [speed value files][svf].
-   The [waytype speed table](Waytype-Speeds) gives an overview.
+   The [waytype speed table](waytype-speeds) gives an overview.
 4. If it is a track (`highway=track`) then the base speed is set based on the `tracktype` tag compared to values in the [speed value files][svf].
-   The [tracktype speed table](Tracktype-Speeds) gives an overview.
+   The [tracktype speed table](tracktype-speeds) gives an overview.

-If the determined base speed is one resulting from a `maxspeed`-tag or from a [country speed table](Country-Speeds) (i.e. Steps 1 or 2), it is reduced to 90% of its original value, since it is more common that you would be travelling below the maximum speed value.
-The [waytype](Waytype-Speeds) and [tracktype](Tracktype-Speeds) defaults have already been chosen rather conservatively, so they are not adjusted.
+If the determined base speed is one resulting from a `maxspeed`-tag or from a [country speed table](country-speeds) (i.e. Steps 1 or 2), it is reduced to 90% of its original value, since it is more common that you would be travelling below the maximum speed value.
+The [waytype](waytype-speeds) and [tracktype](tracktype-speeds) defaults have already been chosen rather conservatively, so they are not adjusted.

 Following that, it is further modified based on a number of other factors:
 * If a surface is defined (`surface=*`) then the surface value is set to be the corresponding surface type value defined in the [speed value files][svf].
-  An overview can be found in the [surface speed table](Surface-Speeds).
+  An overview can be found in the [surface speed table](surface-speeds).
 * Attempt to take into account reduced speeds in residential areas using acceleration modifier or a residential penalty
 * cap speed if it is entering a roundabout (based on number of lanes and